Liz O'Donnell speech

 I welcome the Government’s commitment to introduce new legislation as outlined by the Minister.
 However, legislation alone will not suffice.
 The law must operate and apply in a context of objectivity and cool detachment.
 Victims, family members, friends, Ministers, politicians, gardaí, judges and all of us must not be deterred or reluctant to speak out and to act robustly on these matters.
 I welcome the fact the Government will move to allow for barring orders against persons, including priests, who are a risk to children in order to restrain them from occupying any employment that exposes them to children, and provide for a new criminal offence of failing to protect children from injury, sexual abuse or reckless endangerment.

-3 thoughts on “Liz O'Donnell speech”
+3 responses to “Liz O'Donnell speech”

-1. hmmm…
+hmmm…

 is it fair to admit that I felt queezy at this?: